-There’s never a shortage of options for date nights.
-However, there are some gold mines available in Tampa Bay that allow memorable dates night that don’t cost a thing!
+There’s never a shortage of options when it comes to date night ideas in Tampa., including memorable dates that don’t cost a dime!
 What I’ve found over the last few years is that this is one of the best areas to enjoy without breaking the bank.
-Here are my top 10 discoveries for the quintessential free dates in Tampa.
+Here are my top 10 discoveries for quintessential free dates in Tampa.

 We cannot talk about free and wonderful things to do without mentioning Tampa Bay’s absolute gem, the Tampa Riverwalk.
-This is nearly three miles of space downtown on the water that links to Tampa’s most popular destinations.
-Of course, there are obvious destinations such as the Tampa Museum of Art and Curtis Hixon Park, but there are also some secret wonderful spots that would be perfect for a date.
+Located waterfront in downtown Tampa, this nearly 3-mile paved trail links Tampa’s most popular destinations.
+Of course, there are obvious favorites such as the Tampa Museum of Art and Curtis Hixon Park, but there are also secret spots that would be perfect for a date.
 There are also sections of the Bay along the Riverwalk where manatees frequent, and the signage shows those locations.

 2. Free Concerts At Curtis Hixon Park

 Directly connected to Tampa’s Riverwalk, Curtis Hixon Park offers eight acres of open field for free concerts!
-From jazz, blues and country, to hip hop and rock, music is major in Tampa so much so that free concerts are offered nearly every week at Curtis Hixon Park with offerings from both world renowned bands and local “celebrities.”
-I have a hard time describing the true awe-inspiring experience of viewing a live concert right along the Tampa Riverwalk is a truly awe-inspiring experience.
+From jazz, blues and country, to hip hop and rock, music is major in Tampa.
+So much so that free concerts are offered nearly every week at Curtis Hixon Park with offerings from both world renowned bands and local “celebrities.”
+Viewing a live concert right along the Tampa Riverwalk is a truly awe-inspiring experience.

 3. Pinellas County Heritage Village

-I’ve also been intrigued and captivated by the Tampa Bay’s historic vibe that still lingers.
-Pinellas County’s Heritage Village has so much to look into.
-It is rich in history and mystique.
-It is 21 acres of historical fixtures – from art, to railroads, all the way back to the 19th century.
-This is an interesting place full of surprises.
+I’m intrigued and captivated by Tampa Bay’s historic vibe that still lingers.
+Pinellas County’s Heritage Village is the ideal place to connect with that history and learn more.
+Rich in history and mystique, it offers 21 acres of historical fixtures from art and historic homes to railroads, all dating back to the 19th century.
+Nature lovers will enjoy strolling the native plant trail and sensory garden.

 4. St. Pete Planetarium and Observatory Show

-What better to do on a date than look out into the romantic and captivating universe, and think about the future.
-This is located at St. Petersburg College and known throughout the region for it’s innovative educational opportunities.
+What better to do on a date than look out into the romantic and captivating universe, and think about the future?
+St. Petersburg College is known throughout the region for it’s innovative educational opportunities.
 But you can also visit to stargaze together during the Planetarium’s Friday night shows.
 Stick around after the 45-minute show to peer at the night sky through a telescope on the rooftop observation deck.

-Most of us seek out the Bay area for its beaches, but those beaches, Clearwater, Apollo, Bahia and others are typically packed with tourists.
-It is often difficult to find parking or even space, without heavy intrusion.
+Most of us seek out the Bay area for its beaches, but those beaches are typically packed with tourists.
 I found a wonderful spot off of Gandy near the Westshore area that’s popular for fishing and boasts some amazing views.
 This spot is a park known as Lt Colonel Palonis Jr. Park, named after a famed Marine Corp Officer.
-The sites are plentiful, private enough for quite conversation and reading, with wonderful birds and wildlife including, pelicans and horseshoe crab.
-This is my favorite spot to sneak off to, when traffic is too heavy and the main beaches are filled with too many tourists.
-Location: 5151 W Gandy Blvd, 33611
+Pack a picnic and enjoy quiet conversation while soaking up the view.
+You may also spot birds and wildlife including pelicans and horseshoe crabs.
+This is my favorite spot to sneak off to when traffic is too heavy and the main beaches are filled with too many tourists.

-The Tampa Bay area is one of the few areas, where I am able to attend a festival every week and this is one of the most lively, but largely unknown of those festivals.
+The Tampa Bay area is one of the few areas where you’re able to attend a festival nearly every week and Sunset at Pier 60 is one of the most lively of those festivals.
 More interesting is the fact that this isn’t a weekly festival.
-It is a daily festival, that has been running since 1995!
+It is a daily festival that has been running since 1995!
 The festival is at Clearwater Beach and centers itself around the sunset hours and time frame.
-Of course you can view the sunset, but there is also sunset cinema and movies on the beach!
 Many artists, craft experts and chefs frequent the area with art and products to try.
 It’s wonderful, lively, eclectic and momentous.

-This is one of the most interesting places to visit, or hangout in the Tampa area.
-This is literally an escape to another country right in the middle of Ybor.
-Jose Marti, was a famed Cuban poet and artist, who did much of his planning and fundraising in Ybor.
-The very land and soil, was actually brought in from Cuba, so technically it is Cuban land.
-Even if you can’t visit Cuba, Tampa has literally brought Cuba to you.
-I always feel the amazing history whenever I visit.
+Jose Marti Park is one of the most interesting places to visitt in the Tampa area.
+The park is literally an escape to another country right in the middle of Ybor.
+Jose Marti was a famed Cuban poet and artist, who did much of his planning and fundraising in Ybor.
+The very land and soil was actually brought in from Cuba, so technically it is Cuban land.
+Even if you can’t visit Cuba, Tampa has literally brought Cuba to you!

-Just a 10-minute walk away you’ll find art and monuments at Centennial Park in Ybor is one of the most interesting things to do.
+Just a 10-minute walk away you’ll find art and monuments at Centennial Park.
 The park itself is filled with character, has an art and crafts shop full of awesome things and is right across from one of the small Ybor City history museums.
-I love the fact that it is right in the heart of Ybor, which means in the heart of Tampa.
+I love the fact that it is right in the heart of Ybor.
 It is also a special site internationally as it recognizes the city’s diversity.
-The Spaniards, Cubans and Italians that made the Ybor food and art scene so interesting, are celebrated in a statue there known as “Tribute to Immigrants”.
+The Spaniards, Cubans and Italians that made the Ybor food and art scene so interesting are celebrated in a statue known as “Tribute to Immigrants.”
 I’ve always found the statue, standing right in front of the United States flag, an invigorating and inspiring view.